-My personal preference is to base peace not one faith, but on mental development.
-Insight (or mindfulness) meditation (vipassanā) coming from classical Buddhism is a prime example showing the possibility of transforming the mind.
+My personal preference is to base peace not on one faith, but on mental development.
+Insight meditation (vipassana) coming from classical Buddhism is a prime example showing the possibility of transforming the mind.

 Meditation can be divided into two main classes.
 In order to describe these we need to introduce some terminology concerning consciousness.
 Even if consciousness cannot be properly defined, we have an idea of what is meant by it: an awareness of the things around and within us.
-Of course, the transition ('consciousness' → 'awareness') does not help very much.
+Of course, the transition ('consciousness' \mapsto 'awareness') does not help much.
 But the following description of aspects of consciousness delineates it, just like an axiom system explains the meaning of the primitive (undefined) terms occurring in it.
 Consciousness has two aspects.
 First there is the object (or content) of consciousness: it is what one sees, hears, smells, tastes, touches or thinks.
 Next to the object there is the 'coloring' of consciousness, resulting in mental 'states'.
 One can observe the same object together with e.g. joy or with boredom or with anger.
 Other colorings are for example sleepiness, restlessness, equanimity, and compassion.
-Buddhist psychology, the Abhidhamma (Bodhi 2000), distinguishes 51 such colorings.
-These 51 are called cetasikas, 'mental factors', and form ingredients of the mental states, called cetas, by combining several of them.
-There are 89 states, obtained as various mixtures.
-It is mentioned that there are more mental factors and states, but the listed ones are particularly important for the mental development towards deconditioning.
+Buddhist psychology, the Abhidhamma (see Bhikkhu Bodhi: A Comprehensive Manual of Abhidhamma, Buddhist Publication Society, Pariyatti Editions 1999) distinguishes 51 such colorings2.
 Some of the mental factors are called unwholesome (like e.g. hatred, restlessness, and jealousy), some are called beautiful (like e.g. mindfulness, flexibility, and compassion), and finally some are called neutral (like e.g. concentration and joy: these states can be combined with both compassion and hatred).

 Now we are ready to describe the two classes of meditation.
-1. Concentration (or samādhi) meditation is aimed at increasing positive states of consciousness.
-2. Insight (also called mindfulness or vipassanā) meditation is aimed at decreasing and eventually eliminating the negative states of consciousness.
+1. Concentration (or 'samadhi') meditation is aimed at increasing positive states of consciousness.
+2. Insight (or 'vipassana') meditation is aimed at decreasing and eventually eliminating the negative states of consciousness.
+The highpoint of concentration meditation consists of various mystical experiences, starting with rapture and bliss.
+Because these experiences are very pleasant, there is a tendency to nourish our narcissism by it: "I am one with God".
+From a Buddhist point of view, but also from that of several Christian mystics, this is to be avoided.